jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 #### SUSE Linux

-* Originally a German company Linux Distro [started in 1994](https://www.suse.com/company/history/ "History of SUSE Linux")
-  * SUSE is an acronym meaning: "*Software und System-Entwicklung*” (software and systems development)
+Suse Linux (pronounced *soo-suh*) began as a German Slackware Linux port and grew is be its own discrete operating system.
+It was started as a company in [started in 1994](https://www.suse.com/company/history/ "History of SUSE Linux"), making it one of the oldest Enterprise companies.
+Suse is an acronym meaning: "*Software und System-Entwicklung*” (software and systems development).
+Since the early 2000's Suse has been in lock step competition with Red Hat for what was the Unix Enterprise to Linux migration market.
+In order to do this they needed to have compatability with Red Hat and the two have often shared the same technology (being open source).
+Suse had a few unique innovations and large customer itself, not merely a follower of Red Hat.

+* SUSE was responsible for working to port the Linux kernel to the 64 bit architecture in 2000
 * [openSUSE Linux](https://www.opensuse.org "openSUSE Linux") is a community-driven version of SUSE and released in 2004.
 * In 2006 Microsoft and SUSE announce an interoperability agreement (Patent Lawsuit Protection)
-* SUSE was responsible for working to port the Linux kernel to 64 bit architecture in 2000
 * Major partner for deploying [SAP](https://www.sap.com "SAP webpage")
 * Owns [RancherOS](https://rancher.com/ "RancherOS webpage") -- an Enterprise Kubernetes Management Platform